 And the changes don’t show any signs of slowing down.

 Proposed new regulations will increase gas furnace energy efficiency standards and this will have the cascading effect of requiring vent changes during many furnace replacements.
 An HVAC contractor needs to be well-versed in the new rules once they come online and before replacing furnaces thereafter.

 Your HVAC Contractor Is More Important Than You Think

 As technology and regulations have changed the role and responsibilities of the HVAC contractor have been greatly expanded and refined.
 Due to the increasingly sophisticated nature of equipment as well as the stakes involved should things go awry a profession that did not exist a century ago is now closely regulated.
 HVAC technicians must be properly certified by government agencies to do furnace maintenance or repair work and in many places, they must be licensed as well.
 Most also serve lengthy apprenticeships.
 Beyond that, an HVAC contractor must:

 - Always put the well-being of the customer first

 - Have a keen analytical mind to troubleshoot problems

 The importance then, of having properly trained and certified HVAC technicians working on your home’s heating system becomes more and more evident.
 Errors in setting up proper ventilation, misunderstanding of regulatory changes, and just poor training can result in a good situation becoming bad and a bad situation becoming deadly without anyone knowing until it’s too late.

 Don’t Take Risks: Contact Us Today

 The HVAC contractor has come a long way since the days of the chimney sweep.
-Don’t put your well-being, the well-being of your family and the well-being of your home at risk by hiring uncertified workmen to install, repair or otherwise service any element of your furnace’s ventilation system.
+Don’t put your well-being, the well-being of your family, and the well-being of your home at risk by hiring uncertified workmen to install, repair, or otherwise service air conditioning units or furnace ventilation systems.
 What’s at stake is far more than your ability to be cozy while watching your favorite TV show or entertaining friends.